 Explanation:

-In this example, we demonstrate the use of a deque (double-ended queue) in C++.
-First, we initialize a deque of strings, which inserts "C++" at the front using the push_front function, and then iterate through the deque using an iterator to display all elements.
+In this instance, we showcase the utilization of a deque (double-ended queue) in C++.
+Initially, we create a deque of strings, where we add "C++" to the beginning utilizing the push_front method.
+Subsequently, we traverse the deque with an iterator to exhibit all elements stored within it.

 When to use the push_front function in C++?